MyST frontmatter (inherits authors, bibliography from myst.yml)

 MoM Algorithm Details

-Instead of extrapolating consumption directly (which can violate bounds), MoM follows these steps (notation matches the paper):
+MoM steps (notation matches the paper):

-Interpolate function with derivatives for smooth extrapolation
+Interpolate with derivatives

 Figure 4: MoM Consumption Function¶